Wael1122/waa/Customizing-Info.md

 ## Adding Custom Info

-The script also has two helper functions that make it easier to add more info to the function.
+The script comes with two helper functions that make it easier to display more info.

 #### info